 Gosman’s is a block away.
 A bit touristy, this is a large complex including several restaurants, fish market and retail stores.
 The dining options include a large restaurant plus separate Inlet Cafe, Clam Bar and Topside Bar.

-On my next trip, I definitely want to try Grey Lady Montauk, a branch of the NYC and Aspen restaurant featuring oysters and seafood.
-Also on my list to try is Duryea’s Lobster Deck which has the best lobster rolls and Navy Beach, a casual spot on 200-feet of private beach overlooking Fort Pond Bay.
+On my next trip, on my list to try are Duryea’s Lobster Deck which has the best lobster rolls and Navy Beach, a casual spot on 200-feet of private beach overlooking Fort Pond Bay.
 It is perfect for a cocktail at sunset.
-South Edison looks like a colorful, yet casual cafe with a large raw bar.
+South Edison looks like a colorful, yet casual café with a large raw bar.
 It specializes in local seafood and farm fresh produce.
 Duryea’s also has Arbor, which is a more upscale option for Mediterranean cuisine.

 Goldberg’s Bagels is a local institution since 1949 with ten Long Island locations.
 Open for breakfast and lunch they feature a number of bagel sandwiches.
 For coffee, tea and baked goods, the rustic Left Hand Coffee is very popular and come highly recommended.
 Another casual spot is John’s Drive-in serving classic burgers and homemade ice cream in Montauk since 1967.